The survey covered over 2,700 professionals in various industries including technology, finance, marketing, healthcare and construction

 It was also found that as a result of health issues, employees are looking for jobs elsewhere, with roughly 85 per cent expressing a desire to change jobs in the next one year.

-A company CEO who spoke to Khaleej Times on condition of anonymity that she and her team typically work 12-14 hours a day.
+A company CEO who spoke to Khaleej Times on the condition of anonymity said that she and her team typically work 12-14 hours a day.
 “It is not like we spend 12 hours in the office,” she said.
 “They have full flexibility and can work from home if they want.
 But we work in the field of social media and marketing.
 So the team can never disconnect.
-Sometimes requests come in late night and we are scrambling to fulfil it.
+Sometimes requests come in late night and we are scrambling to fulfil them.
 I feel guilty for perpetrating this kind of toxic work culture but if we put in ‘off times’, we will surely lose clients.
 And at this point of time, we can not afford for that to happen.”

 The study found that approximately 35 per cent of UAE employees perceive their work-life balance as fair, and nearly half express a desire for more flexibility in taking breaks.

 Yasir warned that such work cultures could even cause families to break apart.
-“We are seeing an emotional connect within a family is also lacking due to the work life imbalance,” he said.
-“It becomes a vicious cycle- a person coming late from office, unable to give quality time to family, unable to eat and sleep at right time, then running again in morning.
-Ultimately it creates a bad mental state.”
+“We are seeing an emotional connect within a family is also lacking due to the work-life imbalance,” he said.
+“It becomes a vicious cycle – a person coming late from office, unable to give quality time to family, unable to eat and sleep at right time, then running again in morning.
+Ultimately, it creates a bad mental state.”

 Other findings of the report revealed that almost 41 per cent of employees in the UAE express confidence in future employment opportunities.
 Meanwhile, many are actively engaged in pursuing additional education and certification, positioning them for success in the ever-evolving job market.